 Who is Frank and How do I Contact Him?

-Frank spent most of his childhood life in Holyoke, Minn., a suburb of Wrenshall, Minn. and home to a cereal box called Wrenshall High School.
-He spent a handful of summers with family in Lancaster, Calif., a fact he likes to translate as “I grew up in California” in an effort to sound more interesting.
+Frank spent his childhood in and around Duluth, Minn., graduating from a cereal box called Wrenshall High School in 1999.
+He spent a handful of summers with family in their original hometown of Lancaster, Calif. – a fact he likes to misconstrue as “I grew up in California” in an effort to sound more interesting.
 Highlights of Frank’s high school years included the creation of two novels (lost to cyberspace) and a senior year stead at the Cloquet Journal.

 In college, at the University of Wisconsin-Superior, Frank continued his tradition of dressing poorly and using his backseat as a Coca-Cola can collection bin.
 Along the way, he was recruited to write for the Promethean by then-editor Aaron Brown.
 Brown once told him, “I can see you running the Promethean someday.”